-Elizabeth Ann "Lydia" (Turner) Heltebran Colosino was born in 1877 near Ohio Pyle, Fayette County, PA, the daughter of George Washington and Mary Frances (White) Turner.
+Elizabeth Ann "Lydia" (Turner) Heltebran Colosimo was born in Nov.
+1877 near Ohio Pyle, Fayette County, PA, the daughter of George Washington and Mary Frances (White) Turner.
 Her name also has been spelled "Lida."

-Lydia and Samuel produced three sons -- Clarence Thomas Heltebran, George Dewey Heltebran and Earl J. Heltebran.
+Lydia and Samuel produced three sons -- Clarence Thomas "Hiltey" Heltebran Sr., George Dewey Heltebran and Earl J. Heltebran.

 Sadly, Samuel began to suffer from hepatic (liver) congestion and heart failure in early February 1911.
 When he contracted typhoid fever, his health plummeted, and he passed away in Charleroi, Washington County, at the age of 39 on Feb.
 11, 1911.
 Burial was in Hoffman Cemetery in Smithton, Westmoreland County.

 On Feb.
-9, 1915, after four years as a widow, she married again, to 32-year-old Italian immigrant and coal miner Antonio Colosino (1883- ? ), son of Charlie and Mary Colosino.
+9, 1915, after four years as a widow, she married again, to 32-year-old Italian immigrant and coal miner Antonio Colosimo (1883- ? ), son of Charlie and Mary Colosimo.
 Their wedding was held in Monongahela, Washington County.
+It's been said that she married him so that he could become a United States citizen.
 The name may have become Americanized to "Close."

 In March 1951, Lydia contracted a case of acute hepatitis.
 Her health declined rapidly, and she died four weeks later at the age of 74 on April 18, 1951 in Charleroi-Monessen Hospital.
 A newspaper reported that she was survived by five grandchildren and two great-grandchildren.

 ~ Son Clarence Thomas Heltebran Sr. ~